 '''

 import webbpsf

-from webbpsf import wfirst

-wfi = wfirst.WFI()
+wfi = webbpsf.WFI()

 '''

 Usage of the WFI model class is, for the most part, just like any other WebbPSF instrument model.
 For help setting things like filters, position offsets, and sampling refer back to Using WebbPSF via the Python API.